Why GIVA?

 A precise definition for policy advisers, board chairs, foundation trustees, and donor strategists who require clarity before formal commitment.

-Who Joins GIVA?
+Who May Become a GIVA?

 GIVA Within the